 The Study Abroad Office encourages all students from NC State students to study abroad.
-The following *eligibility criteria are in place to ensure that students have been academically successful on campus before undertaking an academic term abroad.
+The following *eligibility criteria are in place to ensure that students have been successful on campus before undertaking an academic term abroad.
+Students must meet and maintain all three eligibility requirements.

-- Minimum GPA Requirement (many programs require higher)
+- Minimum cumulative GPA Requirement (many programs require higher)

 - Summer Programs: 2.0